Can you type at the speed of light? If you can, consider researching how to become a transcriptionist and monetize such skills.

 Rev

-Nowadays, Rev is probably the most popular company newbies or experienced transcribers can join.
+Nowadays, Rev is probably the most popular company for newbies or experienced transcribers to join.
 Joining Rev to get paid as a transcriptionist is simple:

 Freelance transcribers must complete a quiz and a sample transcription.
-Each audio minute will bring you $0.30-$1.00.
+Each minute will bring you $0.30-$1.00.

 How To Become A Transcriptionist FAQs